Rithvikn/ecoligenes/README.md

 The main way that the ecoli is able to get rid of the hydrogen peroxide generated suring aerobic metabolism.
 They need this harmful chemical and this protien finds the extra and only leaves the required amount.
 Hydrogen peroxide otherwise would damage critical biomolecules.

+this is the version that should be pushed to git good hub